 Around the 4th century the church stopped celebrating Passover and started celebrating Easter and Christmas instead.
 Easter and Christmas were both “Christianised” versions of existing pagan festivals.
 It seems that the church adopted these pagan festivals in order to make itself more attractive to the pagans.
 “You don’t have to run off to the pagan festivals, we have something like that right here.”

 Of course, they dressed them up as being about Yeshua, but they are still ritualised religion in the place of relationship.

 The most common argument I hear for “doing” Christmas and Easter is that if it wasn’t for these celebrations we would never get some people to come to church.

 So what?
 We’re supposed to go to them, not get them to come to us.
 And should we do evil that good will result?
 (Romans 2).

 If you think one day is special, that’s between you and God.
 But I wonder how much of our ritual has come about because we have tried to make church more attractive to non-Christians.
 Church isn’t for non-Christians, it’s for Christians.
 If non-Christians don’t like it, that doesn’t matter.

-Maybe it’s time for a cleanout of the church.
-To go back to the Bible and see what we have lost.
+Maybe it’s time for a clean-out of the church.
+Like in Josiah’s day.
+To go back to the Book and see what we have lost.

 Maybe it’s time for repentance.